strontic/strontic.github.io/xcyclopedia/library/Uninstall.exe-B0CEC9F342BF95700B602EE376446577.md

 ## Signature

-* Status: The file C:\program files\7-Zip\Uninstall.exe is not digitally signed.
+* Status: The file C:\Program Files\7-Zip\Uninstall.exe is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170
 * Serial: ``
 * Thumbprint: ``
 * Issuer: